Kajja/multigame/README.md

 You yourself fill the state properties with whatever that is relevant for your game.
 You can also add whatever you need to a Game or Player object (properties and methods), just remember that it is the 'state'-properties that are sent to clients.

-A game that use the platform is [Tricker](https://github.com/Kajja/tricker).
+A game that uses the platform is [Tricker](https://github.com/Kajja/tricker).

 Protocol between server and client
 ----------------------------------